Is Coca-Cola undervalued based on future cash flows and its price relative to the stock market?

 Full details on the Management part of the Simply Wall St company analysis model.

 The Coca-Cola Company, a beverage company, manufactures and distributes various nonalcoholic beverages worldwide.
 The company primarily offers sparkling beverages and still beverages.
 Its sparkling beverages include nonalcoholic ready-to-drink beverages with carbonation, such as carbonated energy drinks, and carbonated waters and flavored waters.
 The company’s still beverages comprise nonalcoholic beverages without carbonation, including noncarbonated waters, flavored and enhanced waters, noncarbonated energy drinks, juices and juice drinks, ready-to-drink teas and coffees, and sports drinks.
 It also provides flavoring ingredients, sweeteners, beverage ingredients, and fountain syrups, as well as powders for purified water products.
 The Coca-Cola Company sells its products primarily under the Coca-Cola, Diet Coke/Coca-Cola Light, Coca-Cola Zero, Fanta, Sprite, Minute Maid, Georgia, Powerade, Del Valle, Schweppes, Aquarius, Minute Maid Pulpy, Dasani, Simply, Glacéau Vitaminwater, Gold Peak, FUZE TEA, Glacéau Smartwater, Ice Dew, I LOHAS, and Ayataka brand names.
 The company offers its beverage products through a network of company-owned or controlled bottling and distribution operators, as well as through independent bottling partners, distributors, wholesalers, and retailers.
-The Coca-Cola Company was founded in 1886 and is headquartered in Atlanta, Georgia.
+The Coca-Cola Company has a strategic partnership with Delivery Hero Group to collaborate in the field of online food ordering and delivery services.
+The company was founded in 1886 and is headquartered in Atlanta, Georgia.

 One Coca-Cola Plaza, Atlanta, 30313, United States